magicmark/programming-protips-wiki/src/protips/dont-pass-huge-objects.md

 - It's harder to unit test `getFormattedName` - you'd need to conjure up a whole context object in the right structure.
-- We expose `getFormattedName` to lots of other unrelated stuff we doesn't care about.
+- Generally speaking, we expose `getFormattedName` to lots of other unrelated stuff we don't care about.
 It has to crawl through the context object, and call the `context.loaders.user.load` method, violating the [single responsibility principle](https://www.google.com/search?q=function+single+responsibility+principle)